-The Union of Students Ireland (USI) has set out a list of six emergency measures which they believe are required to protect student
+The Union of Students Ireland (USI) has set out a list of six emergency measures which they believe are required

 A national survey of college students in Ireland found that 29% of female, 28% of non-binary, and 10% of male students stated that they had experienced “non-consensual penetration by incapacitation, force, or threat of force” while attending college.